Hannah Brown Reveals She Only Had $70 In The Bank Before Her Back-To-Back ‘Bachelorette,’ ‘DWTS’ Gigs

 If you think Hannah is sounding like she’s getting too big for her britches, you should know her original thoughts on The Bachelor weren’t exactly positive.
 The three-time ABC reality star said she never aspired to be on the rose-filled reality show and that she never watched it before becoming a contestant.

-“I thought it was for losers truly,” Hannah said.
+“I thought it was for losers truly,” she said.

 Now, based on her post-Bachelor career path, it sounds like Hannah may have had a plan all along.

-You can see Hannah Brown on Dancing With the Stars, Mondays at 8 p.n. on ABC.
+Fans can see Hannah on Dancing With the Stars Mondays at 8 p.m. on ABC.